The Battle of the Bulge Tour

 ASSENOIS – The battle scarred Belgian Pillbox on the Assenois road -Bastogne, where the encirclement was broken

-C47’S – Parachute re-supply drop-zone location, outside Bastogne (C 47 drop zones)
+C47’S – Parachute re-supply drop-zone location, outside Bastogne (C 47 drop zone)

 RENEE LEMAIRE -Belgian Nurse -Renee Lemaire’s grave and the Bastogne Civillian Cemetery, where so many American soldiers were temporarily buried